GRAP-UdL-AT/multitask_RGB-D_FruitDetectionAndSizing/README.md

 python train.py
 ```
 The default parameters are the following:
-- num_iterations (maximum number of iterations, not epochs) --> 10000
+- num_iterations (maximum number of iterations, not epochs) --> 40000
-- checkpoint_period (the model will be stored periodically every X iterations) --> 1000
+- checkpoint_period (the model will be stored periodically every X iterations) --> 500
-- eval_period (the model will be evaluated with the validation set every X iterations) --> 1000
+- eval_period (the model will be evaluated with the validation set every X iterations) --> 500
 - batch_size --> 2
 - learning_rate --> 0.00025
+- diam_loss_weight --> 1
 - experiment_name (name you want to assing to the experiment) --> "trial"
-- dataset path (path to your data folder) --> "data_fse/"
+- dataset path (path to your data folder) --> "data/"
+- batch_size_per_image --> 512
+- weights --> 'edit_weights.pkl'
+- freeze_det (set to 1 to only train the diameter regresion branch and freeze the weights from detection branch) --> 0

-Example: modifying the default learning rate and the batch size:
+Example: modifying some default parameters:

 ```
-python train_maskrcnn.py --learning_rate 0.001 --batch_size 4
+python  train.py  --num_iterations 10000  --checkpoint_period 1000 --eval_period 1000 --batch_size 4  --learing_rate 0.000025 --diam_loss_weight 200 --experiment_name "trial_01"

 ```

 Once the training is complete, the experiment folder containing the epochs will be stored inside an output folder: